Our world is full of chemicals. In fact, if you use the term in its broadest sense, there’s nothing in our world that isn’t full of chemicals.

 We depend on scientists to assess these risks—and on government to protect the public from them.

 Unfortunately, public policy in the United States has failed to do this job adequately: chemical regulation has been weak, poorly funded, and often defeated by industry pressure.
-This failure not only leaves Americans at needless risk, it helps fuel “chemophobia,” the tendency to see chemicals as inherently dangerous regardless of evidence of harm.
+This failure not only leaves the public at needless risk, it helps fuel “chemophobia,” the tendency to see chemicals as inherently dangerous regardless of evidence of harm.

 People may encounter hazardous chemicals in a variety of ways—as consumers, as workers, or as residents of communities near chemical facilities.